 In California, you can store excess power "in the grid", however once per year, your power provider gets to take the excess you've produced and keep it.
 Thats the deal.

-As of October 2007 natural gas is still cheaper to use for various energy purposes than electricity.
+Natural gas is still cheaper to use for various energy purposes than electricity.
 On my last bill natural gas was a quarter the price of electricity for the same purpose.
 However, keep in mind that electricity prices vary wildly around the country and have odd scales in some jurisdictions.
 Here I use the last dollar cost.
 How much the next unit of energy would cost me.

 29.3 kWh of electricity are required to produce 100,000 BTUs.